Kadhi chawal

-Kadhi chawal ("curd curry with rice") is a popular dish originating from South Asia.
+Kadhi chawal (trans.: curd rice with curry) is a popular dish originating in the Indian subcontinent.
 Kadhi is prepared by mixing Curd, Besan (Chickpea Flour) and different spices.
-It is served with boiled rice and is very popular in Northern and Western States of India.
+It is served with boiled rice.
 It usually has a thick consistency and contains fritters (Pakora).
-Kadhi in Gujarat & Maharashtra is savoury & sometimes do not have any fritters.
-Fritters for Kadhi also have several varieties, they are prepared with onions, potato, spinach, etc.
+Kadhi cooked in Gujarat & Maharashtra however is savoury and often does not have any fritters.
+Fritters for Kadhi have several varieties, they are prepared with onion, potato, spinach, etc.